 Intensive Programs: Details

-- You will begin your experience with a phone consultation to determine if an intensive would be right for you at this time.
+- You will begin your experience with a phone consultation to determine if an intensive would be right for you at this time, including whether the half-day or hourly/successive model is most appropriate.

-- Your intensive program will be individualized to your unique needs, which will include a customized workbook with sections to be completed ahead of your intake session.
+- You will receive a customized workbook with sections to be completed ahead of your intake session.

-- You will experience the 3-hour intensive session which will consist of the treatment methods discussed in the evaluation session at a structured and comfortable pace.
+- You will experience the 3-hour intensive session (or 2-3 hourly sessions scheduled within a few days of each other) which will consist of the treatment methods discussed in the evaluation session at a structured and comfortable pace.

 - You may decide that your goals have been met, or you may choose to engage in future intensive sessions to continue your work.

-Insurance does not yet cover the intensive model, so this service is private-pay only at this time and cannot be submitted for insurance reimbursement.
+Insurance does not yet cover the extended time of the half-day and full-day intensive model, so this service is private-pay only at this time and cannot be submitted for insurance reimbursement.
+Due to the current economic challenges, half-day intensive rates are temporarily being lowered to offset the cost.

 - A $200 nonrefundable deposit is required to schedule your intensive and hold your spot.
 This occurs after the phone consultation.